damienstanton/typereact/README.md

 ## Roadmap:

+#### Maintenance Mode ####

-A common request has been a hot-reload server, so [issue #4](https://github.com/blinkanalytics/typereact/issues/4) tracks my progress on this effort.
-In the meantime, consider installing something like [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server).
+~A common request has been a hot-reload server, so [issue #4](https://github.com/blinkanalytics/typereact/issues/4) tracks my progress on this effort.
+In the meantime, consider installing something like [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server).~

+It's been quite some time since I have worked on this.
+It is still a solid starter kit but is considered in maintenance mode.
+Feel welcome to fork _typereact_ as a base for your next cool app kit 🙂

 ## Issues: